emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

 ### 3. TripAdvisor (https://www.tripadvisor.com)

 Features: Well-known for its travel-based experience reviews, including restaurants.
-It allows users to sort listings by reviews, popularity, and price.
+It is a primary source that allows users to sort listings by reviews, popularity, and price.

 Pros: Huge global reach and trustworthy user-generated content, great for travelers.